 Shine Lawyers is continuing investigations into chemical contamination of soil and groundwater in and around Townsville.
 Shine Lawyers are investigating whether contamination is due to the use of firefighting chemicals by the Department of Defence containing per- and poly- fluoroalkyls (PFAS).

 The potential class action would be on behalf of members of the Townsville community who own, or have owned property in the contaminated area.
 Shine Lawyers are investigating whether the contamination by PFAS has negatively impacted land values in Townsville.

-Investigations are currently underway to determine the extent of land and groundwater contamination from the use of PFAS chemicals on the RAAF Base Townsville.
-For more information on the investigations, visit the Department of Defence website.
+The Department of Defence are undertaking investigations to determine the extent of land and groundwater contamination from the use of PFAS chemicals on the RAAF Base Townsville.
+Click here for the map of the contamination investigation area.

 Who is Shine Lawyers' Class Action team?

 Shine Lawyers' Class Action team includes some of the firm’s most experienced special counsel, solicitors and support staff, including law clerks and paralegals.
 The Townsville investigation team includes: